Blablux/nupraptor/README.md

   from a webserver.
   This script takes no parameters.
 It relies on standard path for nginx, php and others.
+- `clonepi.sh` is a script ultimately designed to replace the specific server backup script.
+It makes a full copy of the SD card to a remote storage, allowing for a quick reinstallation.

 ## Side Note